-Some believe you have to go far away from Athens and the Parthenon to find the true beauty and relaxation Greece has to offer, with some skipping the Athenian capital all together and flying to far off islands like Crete, Rhodes, Mykonos and Santorini.
+By Alex Kallimanis: Some believe you have to go far away from Athens and the Parthenon to find the true beauty and relaxation Greece has to offer, with some skipping the Athenian capital all together and flying to far off islands like Crete, Rhodes and Santorini.
 But the beauty and essence of Greek life is everywhere, including Athens and many nearby places on the mainland.
 And what’s also close to Athens and doable via a day trip is Greek island hopping!

-As we spent an hour in the mayors office, this only left our press group with 30 minutes to essentially just snap photos of Hydra.
+As we spent an hour in the mayors office, this only left our media group with 30 minutes to essentially just snap photos of Hydra.
 Had we been apart of the regular tour we would have enjoyed more time discovering Hydra’s beautiful courtyards and winding white washed alleys, with lovely seaside views.
-There’s lots of restaurants and cafes along the water to enjoy a nice meal and drinks, and some of the streets of the island reminded me of Mykonos’ beautiful main town.
+There are a lot of restaurants and cafes along the water to enjoy a nice meal and drinks, and some of the streets of the island reminded me of Mykonos’ beautiful main town.
 Hydra is definitely a worthwhile island to visit, even if you don’t make it into the mayors office for a chat.

 Since it’s just a day cruise, you won’t find any swimming pools, movie theaters, or on board massages, but there’s plenty of seating to enjoy drinks and food while sailing through pristine waters and picturesque islands.
 Between Hydra and Poros, a delicious buffet lunch was included for all passengers on the cruise, offering many Greek favorites like dolmades, feta and moussaka, along with a nice offering of fish, meat and vegetarian dishes.
-Almost everyone that was part of our press group enjoyed the food and the welcoming hospitality of the majority of the crew.
+Our group enjoyed the food and the welcoming hospitality of the majority of the crew.

 On our return from Aegina back to Athens we were treated to lively entertainment that included traditional Greek bouzouki music and dancing.
 Volunteers were pulled from the crowd (including yours truly) to dance and either show off or embarrass ourselves a little.
 While I was initially hesitant to get out and dance myself, I wound up laughing harder than I had in days.
 Looking around the crowd, there were a lot of laughs to conclude what was a very picturesque day.